apache/kylin/readme/quick_start.md

       >
       > 1. this `CIDR_IP` is the specified IPv4 or IPv6 CIDR address range which an inbound rule can permit instances to receive traffic from.
       >
-      > 2. In one word, it will let your mac which ip is in the `CIDR_IP` to access instances.
+      > 2. In one word, it will let your mac which IP is in the `CIDR_IP` to access instances.

 4. Init local env.